browserengineering/book/book/invalidation.md

 But we don't want to `append` the same child more than once!

-The issue here is called *idempotence*: repeated calls to `layout` need to not repeatedly change state.
+The issue here is called *idempotence*: repeated calls to `layout` shouldn't repeatedly change state.
 More formally, a function is idempotent if calling it twice in a row with the same inputs and dependencies yields the same result.
 Assigning a field is idempotent: assigning the same value for a second time is a no-op.
 But methods